City Services - What's Open?

 Please call 541-682-5010 for assistance Monday through Friday, 8:30 a.m. to 12 p.m. and 1 p.m. to 5 p.m.

-Community Court is moved to Municipal Court at 1102 Lincoln St.
+Community Court is held Friday afternoons at Municipal Court at 1102 Lincoln St.

 The Eugene Airport is open and commercial airlines are continuing to operate flights.
 If you plan to travel through EUG please contact your airline prior to coming to the airport.